Comparison of ESB solutions popular on the CIS market

 Cons

-It is hard to identify any pronounced drawbacks.
-WSO2 is a well-balanced product, though not as powerful as Mule.
+It is difficult to identify clear drawbacks.
+WSO2 is a well-balanced product, although not as powerful as Mule.

 In Summary

-WSO2 is a platform with a pleasant interface and a well-designed mechanism for integration support.
+WSO2 is a platform with a user-friendly interface and a well-designed mechanism for supporting integrations.
 It is less powerful than Mule.

 Summary: How to Choose an ESB System for Your Project